awsdocs/aws-toolkit-vs-code-user-guide/doc_source/deploy-serverless-app.md

 1. Verify the success of the the deployment on the **OUTPUT** tab of VS Code\.
 ![\[Screenshot of the output from deploying a serverless application.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/sam-deploy-progress.png)

 When the deployment is complete, you'll see your application listed in the AWS Explorer\.
-See the [Interacting with Remote Lambda Functions](remote-lambda.md) to learn how to invoke the Lambda function that was created as part of the application\.
+See [Interacting with Remote Lambda Functions](remote-lambda.md) to learn how to invoke the Lambda function that was created as part of the application\.